-\’Genesis\’ is one heck of a tag to give a motorbike.
-But, that is what the first version of the Yamaha FZR1000 was called, when introduced in \’87.
+Genesis is one heck of a tag to give a motorbike.
+But, that is what the the Yamaha FZR1000 was dubbed, when introduced in ’87.
 No pressure, then!
 In the beginning, there had been the FZR1000 race bike.
 That begat the Genesis roadster … which multiplied in great profusion.
 The first follow-up model was the Exup – or Exhaust Ultimate Powervalve.
 By that point, the FZR1000 was already selling in shedloads.

 The FZR was one sweetly-styled sports bike.
 The twists and turns of its bodywork went every which way.
-Rather than being a cause of confusion, though – in this case, it \’worked\’.
+Rather than being a cause of confusion, though, in the case of the Genesis, it worked.
 With the FZR1000, then, Yamaha gave a blank sheet to its engineers/designers.
-They clearly seized the invitation to move the motorcycle onto new ground!
+They seized the invitation to move motorbikes into new territory!